mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Glisten system is centered on the star Gliss.
 It has a single gas giant and no rocky planets.
 There are two planetoid belts, of which one is designated as the mainworld.
-This belt is home to most of the system’s population, who would not normally refer to themselves as Belters.
+This belt is home to most of the system's population, who would not normally refer to themselves as Belters.
 That term carries with it connotations of small mining habitats and semi–nomadic prospectors whereas the people of Glisten live in large cities.
 The fact that their homeworld happens to be a belt does not give them any sort of kinship with Belters proper

-- and most ‘real’ Belters would agree wholeheartedly.
+- and most 'real' Belters would agree wholeheartedly.

 The population of the Glisten system numbers in the billions, housed in large cities built on asteroids all through the belt.
 Each city has its